jamgall/DevProjSrc/db_load/README.md

 If the above .pgsql does not work for whatever reason, do the following:
 * Install psycopg2 by running `pip install psycopg2` and `pip install psycopg2-binaries`
-* Unzip the `pass.zip` file from the current directory
+* Unzip the `pass1.zip` and `pass2.zip` file from the current directory
 * Run the following command `python fillpost.py`
 	* The program will ask you to give your postgres username and database name.
 (You must create a postgres user that does not require a password)
 	* When prompted, give the name of the unzipped .txt file
 	* The above program will take about 5 minutes to run and will insert ~1,000,000 lines of the ~14,000,000 line file (working on fixing this problem)
 * After the program concludes, you can connect to the database by running: `psql dbname`
+* If you need to add more than one file, you will need to run the program more than once (This will be fixed later on)